davidmoten/java-builder-pattern-tricks/README.md

 So what are these extra tricks?

- * More implicit typing
- * No unnecessary methods
+ * Shortcut the `builder()` method
+ * Mandatory parameters with builder chaining C
+ * Get compile time indications as the class evolves with field changes
- * Builder chaining (not just method chaining!)
+ * Type safety with builder chaining (not just method chaining!)

 Let's start with a basic builder pattern.
 We'll consider how to build a `Book` object: